 - 0.5 (1 1/4 ounce) package onion soup mix (see Note)

-Spread burger mixture on buns.
+- Spread burger mixture on bottom buns.
 I used a cupcake scooper to do this to make it easier.
-Place rolls on a baking dish.
+Place the bun tops on top of the meat mixture.
+Place rolls on a baking dish lined with parchment paper.